mapbender/mapbender-documentation/en/development/controllers.rst

 Controllers
 ###########

+.. warning:: The development section of the documentation is partly deprecated, please read with caution.
+An updated technical documentation for developers is integrated into the Mapbender source code.
+It can be read directly on `GitHub <https://github.com/mapbender/mapbender/tree/master/docs>`_.

 This pages gives a quick overview of the controllers used in a Mapbender application.

 The Front Controller - Using Routes